ewills1/systems-project/README.md

-# Team 45's Edflix Project
+# Team 060 Sheffield e-Train Store System
 Welcome to Team 60 Sheffield e-Train Store System.

 ## How to clone our repository?